saltyrtc/saltyrtc-meta/Task-WebRTC.md

 over wrapped data channels (such as the handed over signalling channel), the following changes MUST be applied:

-* All references to the *cookie* SHALL be interpreted as references to *cookie 2*.
+* Each data channel instance SHALL have its own cookie, overflow number and sequence number, for incoming messages.
 * Source and destination addresses SHALL NOT processed or validated.
 * A client MUST check that the data channel id field matches the data channel's id the message has been received on.
-* A signalling channel that is being handed over SHALL continue using the overflow number and sequence number counters from the WebSocket- based implementation.
+* A signalling channel that is being handed over SHALL continue using the overflow number and sequence number counters from the WebSocket- based signalling implementation.

 # Client-to-Client Messages